apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 |cks-cluster-dashboard.png|

-Token for dashboard login can be retrieved using following command
+Token for dashboard login can be retrieved using the following command:

 .. parsed-literal::